Origin of the Saindons of North America

-There are more than 75000 Saindons in North America.
-All have as ancestors Michel Saindon, royal notary, and Marie-Yves Godin called Bellefontaine, Acadian.
+There are more than 7500 Saindons in North America.
+All have as ancestors Michel Saindon, royal notary, from Brittany and Marie-Yves Godin called Bellefontaine, from Acadia.

-- 1715 – Michel was born on December 2nd 1715 in Bains-sur-Oust near Redon in Brittany.
-His father was named Pierre and his mother Marie Marquer.
+- 1715 – Michel was baptized on December 2nd 1715 in Bains-sur-Oust near Redon in Brittany.
+He was born in St-Méen nearby His father was named Pierre and his mother Marie Marquer.
 Pierre was a "laboureur" (plowman), farm owner.

 from Acadia to the St-Lawrence river

 - 1739: In the 1739 Census by father Daniélou, he is at Point Ste-Anne of the St. John River (near today Fredericton city of New Brunswick) married to Marie-Yves Godin called Bellefontaine.
 He will live there for more than 25 years and raise his family (nine children).